codewithsandip/UI-Archirect-Interview-Questions/README.md

 6. Quality Assurance: UI Solution Architects contribute to the testing and quality assurance process.
 They work closely with QA teams to define test strategies, review test cases, and ensure the UI meets the desired quality standards.

-As an AI language model, I don't possess personal skills or experiences.
-However, in general, a UI Solution Architect should have the following skills and experience:

 - Strong knowledge of UI design principles, UX best practices, and user-centered design.
 - Proficiency in HTML, CSS, JavaScript, and relevant UI frameworks such as React, Angular, or Vue.js.
 - Experience with UI architecture patterns and frameworks, such as MVC, MVVM, or Flux.